janderland/fql/readme.md

 #### Read Single Key

-Read-Single queries read a single key-value.
+Read-single queries read a single key-value.
 These queries must not have the `...` token or a variable in their key.
 The value must be a variable.
 Deserialization of the value is attempted for each type in the order specified by the variable.
 The first successful deserialization is used as the output.
-If the value cannot be deserialized as any of the types specified then the key-value is not returned.
+If the value cannot be deserialized as any of the types specified then the key-value is not returned or an error is returned, depending on configuration.

 ```fdbq
 /my/dir{99.8, 7dfb10d1-2493-4fb5-928e-889fdc6a7136}=<int|string>